uo-ec607/lectures/06-web-css/06-web-css.md

 ## # … with 11 more rows
 ```

-Let' fix the column names to get rid of spaces, etc. I'm going to use the janitor package's `clean_names()`, which is expressly built for the purpose of cleaning object names.
-(How else could we have done this?)
+Let's fix the column names to get rid of spaces, etc. I'm going to use the `janitor::clean_names()` function, which is expressly built for the purpose of cleaning object names.
+(Q: How else could we have done this?)

 ```r